-Crypto’s plunge wipes out profits for everyday investors
+Crypto collapse erases more than $1 trillion in wealth, forcing a reckoning for everyday investors

 “It’s gotten out of hand to the point where I’m not sure I’m comfortable I can keep my money,” said Carter, 30, who has kept his day job at a Nashville sign-making business.
 Of his hopes for a new career, he said: “I’m not sure if it’s as wise of a decision.”

-Thousands of Americans who jumped into crypto investing over the past two years in hopes of a rocket ride to instant wealth now face a similar reckoning: Prices for cryptocurrencies — from relative stalwarts such as Bitcoin and Ethereum to more exotic tokens — have cratered since reaching all-time highs in early November, wiping out an astonishing $1.35 trillion in value globally, nearly half of the total market, according to CoinMarketCap.
+Thousands of Americans who jumped into crypto investing over the past two years in hopes of a rocket ride to instant wealth now face a similar reckoning: Prices for cryptocurrencies — from relative stalwarts such as bitcoin and Ethereum to more exotic tokens — have cratered since reaching all-time highs in early November, wiping out an astonishing $1.35 trillion in value globally, nearly half of the total market, according to CoinMarketCap.

 The slide has accelerated over the past week as investors have fled riskier bets for safer harbors.
-The so-called #cryptocrash has put pressure on Washington regulators to impose stricter rules on the industry — and raised fresh questions about the dangers of crypto for the average investor.
+The "crypto crash” has put pressure on Washington regulators to impose stricter rules on the industry — and raised fresh questions about the dangers of cryptocurrency for the average investor.

 “You’re going to get more people calling their elected representatives, generally unhappy about crypto or feeling they were wronged in some way,” said Ian Katz, managing director of Capital Alpha Partners, a Washington policy analysis firm.
 “All regulators and members of Congress want to appear to be alert behind the wheel, and if this turns out to be a continued bloodbath, it increases the impetus for action.”

-The plunge in crypto prices has tracked a stock market selloff that has seen the broad-based S&P 500 shed about 8 percent of its value this year, as investors brace for interest rate hikes from the Federal Reserve and potentially underwhelming corporate earnings.
+The plunge in crypto prices has tracked a stock market sell-off that has seen the broad-based S&P 500 shed about 8 percent of its value this year, as investors brace for interest rate hikes from the Federal Reserve and potentially underwhelming corporate earnings.

 Yet both the crypto and stock markets are attempting to claw back some of their recent losses.
 Bitcoin, which was trading below $33,000 on Monday morning, recovered to around $37,000 on Tuesday afternoon.
 And after two days of wild swings, the S&P 500 and the Dow Jones industrial average stood at their levels at the start of the week.

 In the meantime, the crypto swoon is hitting celebrities and everyday investors alike.
-A number of star athletes have entered into promotional deals with crypto companies that involve converting at least parts of their salaries into digital assets.
-Los Angeles Rams wide receiver Odell Beckham Jr. announced in late November he would be converting $750,000 of his 2021 pay into bitcoin as part of an agreement with the payments service Cash App.
+A number of star athletes have entered into promotional deals with crypto companies that involve converting at least part of their salaries into digital assets.
+Los Angeles Rams wide receiver Odell Beckham Jr. announced in late November he would be converting $750,000 of his 2021 pay into bitcoin as part of an agreement with the payment service Cash App.

 If Beckham converted that amount in a lump sum at the time, it could be worth as little as $35,000 now, after factoring in bitcoin’s slide and his tax burden on the original payment, according to Action Network analyst Darren Rovell.

-The industry’s surge has drawn in a widening circle of Americans: One in six now say they have invested in, traded or otherwise used cryptocurrency, according to a recent Pew Research Center study.
+The industry’s surge has drawn in a widening circle of Americans: One in 6 now say they have invested in, traded or otherwise used cryptocurrency, according to a recent Pew Research Center study.
 And that pool is increasingly diverse.
-Forty-four percent of those who have bought or traded crypto in the last year are non-White, and 35 percent have annual household incomes below $60,000, according to a poll over the summer by NORC at the University of Chicago.
+Forty-four percent of those who have bought or traded crypto in the past year are non-White, and 35 percent have annual household incomes below $60,000, according to a poll over the summer by NORC at the University of Chicago.

 Many crypto holders remain undeterred.
 Relative veterans point to their experience holding on through a crash in prices in late 2017 and early 2018 that investors now call the “crypto winter” — and the dramatic rally that followed it.
-They say recent price fluctuations have not shaken their faith in the technology’s long-term value, bidding farewell to new investors with a kind of “so long, leaves more for the rest of us” elan.
+They say recent price fluctuations have not shaken their faith in the technology’s long-term value, bidding farewell to new investors with a kind of “so long, leaves more for the rest of us” élan.

-“Goodbye to all the non-believers.
-GTFO,” David Hoffman, co-owner of Bankless, tweeted on Saturday, as prices continued to plummet.
+“Goodbye to all the nonbelievers,” David Hoffman, co-owner of Bankless, tweeted on Saturday, as prices continued to plummet.

 In an interview with The Post, Hoffman, whose company hosts a newsletter, podcast and Discord group about crypto, said his circle of friends, which formed during the crash four years ago, almost feel more comfortable in a down cycle.